Popular Dave Ramsey tips for building a secure financial future!

 Here, an expense doesn’t necessarily mean spending but it also includes the money set aside for savings.

-In a nutshell, with zero-based budgeting, you should have a zero dollar amount in your bank account at the end of the month after your expenses and savings and each month you start afresh.
+In a nutshell, with zero-based budgeting, you should have a zero dollar amount in your bank account after your expenses and savings at the end of the month.

 This helps you to keep a better track of your expenses and avoid any kind of overspending.